cslauritsen/gas-water-meter/README.md

 # Usage
-Edit envvars in docker-compose.yaml, esp the `RTLTCP_SERVER` parameter, which will be the IP address of the WiFi or Ethernet interface of the machine running `rtl_tcp`
+Edit envvars in `docker-compose.yaml`, esp the `RTLTCP_SERVER` parameter, which will be the IP address of the WiFi or Ethernet interface of the machine running `rtl_tcp`

-    docker compose up -d
+    docker compose up --build -d

+The container runs with the "restart unless stopped" policy, so it will run as long as you don't stop it and the docker daemon is running on your machine.